The sixteen year four month career of D5008/24008 saw allocations to London Midland Region, Southern Region & Scottish Region depots.

 The winter timetable commencing November 2nd found D5015/16/18/19 taking over some of the local workings out of Euston.
 D5017 was still on loan to the SR having covered for D5008 which had been at Toton earlier in the year for tests, though by November 4th D5008 had reached Willesden for empty coaching stock duties, working alongside Type 1s D8035 - D8038.

-Condition August: green livery with frame level stripe, full size fuel & water tanks, no blanking plates, hand/footholds present, three upper/four lower ventilators on BIS side, no SR headboard/disc brackets on No.1 cab.
+Condition August: green livery with frame level stripe, full size fuel & water tanks, no blanking plates, hand/footholds present, three upper/four lower ventilators on BIS side, no additional Southern Region disc brackets on No.1 cab.

 During November D5008 was briefly allocated to Carlisle (12B) before returing to Camden in December.